Cost-Aware Model Orchestration for LLM-based Systems: Cost-aware Data-driven Model Selection

-The tracker runs in the background, performing GPU metering online and forecasting its energy consumption (Algorithm \ref{alg:tracker}).
-The GPU time is split into fixed slots, and every 100 ms, it pulls the GPU's energy reading and converts it into instantaneous power.
-Slot length is fixed at 2 s to match typical per-request latencies and to ensure fast adaptation.
-The GPU meter readings are then used to compute an EMA of power, smoothing out noise and making sure the tracker can still react to sudden spikes in energy consumption.
+Figure~\ref{fig:framework} shows the end-to-end pipeline, which consists of three main components: (i) the \emph{System Orchestrator}, (ii) the \emph{Model Selector}, and (iii) the \emph{Cost Budget Tracker}.
+We use JARVIS (HuggingGPT) as the off-the-shelf system orchestrator and do not count it as part of our contribution.
+In our pipeline, JARVIS (a) performs task identification from the user prompt (e.g., ICapt, VQA, OD, IGen), (b) executes the model(s) selected for that task, and (c) produces the final response to the user.
+Our contribution is the two remaining components: the cost budget tracker and the model selector, which help ensure the selected models are high-performing and cost-efficient.

+Designed for cost-aware orchestration, CAMO constrains model selection using a user-defined energy (cost) cap $C$ in Joules per time slot.
+Since we define cost as the GPU energy per request, we implement an energy monitor to continuously measure GPU energy usage and use an exponentially weighted moving average (EWMA) to estimate the remaining energy budget for the current time slot.

-Given time slot duration $S$, user-defined energy target $C$, polling interval $\Delta t$, and EMA weight $\alpha \in (0,1)$, the tracker estimates how much energy will be used in the current time slot, and exposes a usable per-slot energy budget that we can use to do additional work (e.g. run an inference).
-All quantities are computed at discrete times $t_k = k \Delta t$.
+\paragraph{Cost budget tracker.} The cost budget tracker runs in the background and computes the usable energy budget for the current time slot using GPU energy measurements (Appendix \ref{app:tracker}).
+Given time slot duration $S$, user-defined cap $C$ (J), polling interval $\Delta t$, and EWMA weight $\alpha \in (0,1)$, the tracker forecasts the energy that will be consumed in the current time slot and calculates the remaining per-slot energy available for additional work, such as inference.